DIRECTOR: Alfred Hitchcock

 There are some thrilling set pieces:

-- Grant being chased by an airplane in a cornfield on a beautiful day.
+- Grant is chased by an airplane in a cornfield on a beautiful day.
 There is nothing unusual until you begin to see the white trails of plane exhaust in a clear blue sky.

 - The bidding scene in the Chicago auction house.